 Knowing the great importance of the trunk, we are amazed to see that this young male has seemingly learned how to cope with his disability excellently.
 After all, he looks very healthy and well nourished.
 We hope that this small special male herd finds its way through the same corridors again, and look forward to continue observing the bachelors’ life in the near future!

 We are currently looking for partners to co-operate with our Wildlife Monitoring Project through corporate sponsorship.
-Would you like to have a branded camera trap for your company, family or for yourself, recording the amazing wildlife in one of the world’s oldest rainforests?
+Would you like to donate a camera trap for recording the amazing wildlife in one of the world’s oldest rainforests?
 Our nature-loving followers would definitely be thrilled to see the footage!

 By gathering information on the flora and fauna in Khao Sok, we believe we can help the National Parks and Wildlife Sanctuaries with their continuous efforts on preserving this unique area.
 Please contact us at firstname.lastname@example.org to discuss the partnership opportunities!

 Stay up to date about the latest developments at Elephant Hills!
 Sign up for our newsletter now.